 You might also want to think about installing some energy-saving products such as a new boiler, double-glazing windows, and insulation.
 Even though these might be quite expensive initially, you’ll definitely save money in the long-term.

 Hopefully you are now able to properly read your electric meter, and have a few good ideas to lower your utility bills.
-We often take our electricity for granted and don’t realize just how expensive it can be to leave lights, kitchen applications, and other electrics running for just a few extra hours every day.
+We often take our sugar land electricity for granted and don’t realize just how expensive it can be to leave lights, kitchen applications, and other electrics running for just a few extra hours every day.